Quince is under appreciated here in the US. This easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!

 1. Wash, core and carefully cut quince into small or large chunks, whichever you prefer.
 Quince is very hard so pay extra attention as you try to cut it.

-2. In a stainless or copper pot whisk together water, sugar and lemon juice.
-Stir in quince chunks and coat fruit with liquid.
+3. In a large stainless or copper pot add chopped quince, water, sugar and lemon juice. it all together and bring mixture to boil.

 5. Store in an airtight container in the refrigerator.
 Or, if you are canning your jam, click here for hot water canning instructions.